-CaHRU’s mission is to increase people’s health and well-being by improving the quality, performance and systems of care across the health, social and third sector care services through our world-leading interdisciplinary research with service users and health service professionals and organisations.
-We work closely with our Healthier Ageing Patient and Public Involvement (HAPPI) group which provides invaluable PPI input into the development of new studies and supports existing studies.
+CaHRU’s mission is to enhance people’s health and well-being and reduce inequalities, addressing these two UN Sustainable Development Goals by improving the quality, performance and systems of care across the health, social and third sector care services through our world-leading interdisciplinary research with service users and health service professionals and organisations.
+We work closely with our Healthier Ageing Patient and Public Involvement (HAPPI) group which provides invaluable PPI for the development of new studies and supports existing studies.

 Our objectives are:

-- to enable our researchers to achieve their highest potential through a research environment that encourages cooperation, collaboration and mutual support.
+- to support the development of our postgraduate research students and to enable and challenge our researchers to achieve their highest potential, supporting career progression and advancement, through a research environment that encourages cooperation, collaboration and mutual support.

-We currently receive funding from the National Institute for Health Research (Programme Grant for Applied Health Research, Health Technology Assessment, Policy Research and Health Services and Delivery Research programmes), European Commission (Framework 7 and Horizon 2020), research councils (Medical Research Council), major research charities (Health Foundation, British Heart Foundation, Wellcome Trust), and regional bodies (East Midlands Collaboration for Leadership in Applied Health Research and Care and East Midlands Academic Health Science Network).
+We have received or are receiving funding from UK Research and Innovation through the National Institute for Health Research and research councils (Medical Research Council, Economic and Social Research Council), and also through the European Commission, major research charities (Health Foundation, British Heart Foundation, Wellcome Trust, Heritage England), and regional bodies (East Midlands NIHR Applied Research Collaboration and East Midlands Academic Health Science Network).